 Repeal of the exclusions relating to horse and dog racing meetings would result in no revenue gain for the State.
-West Virginia Code §19-23-12 reads in part "The license tax imposed in section ten [West Virginia Code §19-23-10] of this article shall be in lieu of all other license, income, excise, special or franchise taxes of this State, and no county or municipality or other political subdivision of this State shall be empowered to levy or impose any license, income, pari-mutuel, excise, special or franchise tax on any racing association engaged in the business of conducting a horse or dog race meeting at which horse or dog races are run for purses under the jurisdiction of and being licensed by the racing commission, or on the operation or maintenance of the pari-mutuel system of wagering, or on the sale of any commodity during a horse or dog race meeting at which horse or dog racetrack....."
+West Virginia Code §19-23-12 reads in part "The license tax imposed in section ten [West Virginia Code §19-23-10] of this article shall be in lieu of all other license, income, excise, special or franchise taxes of this State, and no county or municipality or other political subdivision of this State shall be empowered to levy or impose any license, income, pari-mutuel, excise, special or franchise tax on any racing association engaged in the business of conducting a horse or dog race meeting at which horse or dog races are run for purses under the jurisdiction of and being licensed by the racing commission, or on the operation or maintenance of the pari-mutuel system of wagering, or on the sale of any commodity during a horse or dog race meeting at which horse or dog races are run, or at any such horse or dog racetrack...."
 While the removal of this expenditure might subject activities coincidental to the conduct of horse or dog race meetings to the registration requirements of the Business Registration Tax, the above statement precludes the assessment of any tax.